 How will students with additional needs be supported at home to access remote education?

-Where possible, we are working with parents to bring our SEND students into school.
+Where possible, we are working with parents to bring those students with an EHCP into school.
 However, where this might not be possible, staff from the SEND department are in regular contact to support students learning from home.

 Open School Provision